The Gimlet is cocktail number 38 on the Swank Cocktail Guide.

 Our ratings (1-5 🍸)

 A favorite of ours, the Gimlet is simple, reliable, and oh so good.
-While replacing Rose’s Lime Juice with fresh lime juice and simple syrup is a current common practice, there’s something cool about going old school with Rose’s.
+While replacing Rose’s Lime Juice with fresh lime juice and simple syrup is our common (and better) practice, there was something cool about going old school with Rose’s.

 Next up… Cocktail # 39, Gin and Tonic cocktail